melt-umn/melt-website/content/silver/concepts/monads.md

   return <expression involving val1 and 2>;
 }
 ```
 Each action has a monadic type, and the vals are names.
 This translates to a sequence of binds, of the expressions on the right hand side of <- and a lambda with val1 as a parameter and the translation of the rest as the body.
 Sometimes we want to ignore the value returned by an action, in which case the lambda has a dummy parameter that gets ignored.

-In Silver, we lack typeclasses, so we can't implement 'true' monads as in Haskell at this time.
-As a result, do needs to be provided parameters with the bind and return function.
-Silver also requires explicitly providing type annotations.
-Another extension is that it is very common to use ifs inside a do body which contain dos as the parameters.
-Silver allows an if 'do body statement' which allows for do bodies to be used as the then and else blocks.
-The else clause is also optional, and if omitted is replaced with ```return unit();```.
-Further, values that aren't monads can be given names using = instead of <-, translating into a let expression.
+`return` is simply syntactic sugar for calling `pure`.

+We sometimes may also wish to bind non-monadic values within a monadic computation.
+We may also wish to conditionally perform monadic actions, by nesting `do`-expressions inside of `if`s.
 For example:
 ```
-local result::IOMonad<Integer> = do (bindIO, returnIO) {
+local result::IOMonad<Integer> = do {
   txt::String <- readFileM("file.txt");
-  isEmpty::Boolean = length(txt) == 0;
+  let isEmpty::Boolean = length(txt) == 0;
   if isEmpty then
-    printM("Empty!\n);
+    printM("Empty!\n)
+  else pure(());
-  if txt == "Hello" then {
+  if txt == "Hello" then do {
     printM("World");
     return 2;
   }
   else
-    return length(txt);
+    pure(length(txt));
 };
 ```

+The `bind` and `pure` operations for any particular monadic type are specified via type classes.
+Silver also implements [GHC's applicative do desugaring](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/applicative_do.html), using the `map` and `ap` methods of the `Functor` and `Applicative` type classes in place of `bind` where possible; this sometimes allows for better efficiency.

 ## TODO
 I'm not including the documentation for specific functions here, yet.
 This seems like it should be generated?